Elie Wiesel: Death and aftermath

 Wiesel died on the morning of July 2, 2016, at his home in Manhattan, aged 87.
-After a private funeral service was conducted in honor of him at the Fifth Avenue Synagogue, he was buried at the Sharon Gardens Cemetery in Valhalla, New York, on July 3.
+A private funeral service was conducted in his honor at the Fifth Avenue Synagogue, and then he was buried at the Sharon Gardens Cemetery in Valhalla, New York, on July 3.

 Utah senator Orrin Hatch paid tribute to Wiesel in a speech on the Senate floor the following week, in which he said that "With Elie's passing, we have lost a beacon of humanity and hope.
 We have lost a hero of human rights and a luminary of Holocaust literature."

-In 2018, antisemitic graffiti was found on the house where Wiesel was born.
+In 2018, antisemitic graffiti were found on the house where Wiesel was born.

+Marion Wiesel died on February 2, 2025, at the age of 94.